-This paper deals with the first Croatians, members of the Dubrovnik fleet serving under the command of the Spanish navy, who set foot on the American soil.
-There are exact data and sources in Croatian and foreign archives, written documents dating as far as the 12th century among them.
-There are descriptions of the Dubrovnik fleet at the time of the discovery of America and the finding of the inscription in modern day North Carolina from the 16th century.
+This paper describes how and when Croatians, as a member of the Dubrovnik fleet which was serving under the command of the Spanish navy, came for the first time to the American soil.
+In Croatian and foreign archives, exist exact data and written documents dating from 16th century.
+The Dubrovnik fleet is described at the time of the discovery of America and how they found the inscription in today’s North Carolina dating from the 16th century.
 There are also several language clues found in a letter written by a Croatian emigrant to the mayor of the city of Dubrovnik (1936).

-As I have recently visited North America, namely New York City, I remembered a dear friend of mine, a doctor from Dubrovnik, who had given me an ancient document on the first Croatians who, supposedly, set foot on the American soil.
-Naturally, it was about the Dubrovnik fleet that, serving under the command of the Spanish fleet, participated in the discovery of America and on the Indians incorrectly named so as it had been believed to be India.
+As I have recently visited North America, namely New York City, I remembered a dear friend of mine, a doctor (MD) from Dubrovnik, who gave me an ancient document on the first Croatians who, supposedly, set foot on the American soil.
+Naturally, it was about the Dubrovnik fleet that, serving under the command of the Spanish fleet, participated in the discovery of America.
+And on the Indians named so because they believed that is India.
 I consider that parts of this work should be shared with the Croatian public (and others if interested) since I find this matter quite fascinating.

 DUBROVNIK FLEET AT THE TIME OF THE DISCOVERY OF AMERICA

-Written texts regarding the Dubrovnik maritime transport, some dating as far as the 12th century, are kept at the National Archives in Dubrovnik.
+Written texts regarding the Dubrovnik maritime transport, dating from the 12th century, are saved at the National Archives in Dubrovnik.
 At first, ships from Dubrovnik sailed across the Mediterranean Sea.
-Later on, when the sea route to India around Africa was discovered and especially after the discovery of America, the center of the international trading moved towards the oceans.
+Later, when the sea route to India around Africa was discovered and especially after the discovery of America, the center of the international trading moved towards the oceans.
 The Dubrovnik fleet adjusted to the new circumstances and built big transoceanic vessels.

 From the mid-15th and particularly during the 16th century, the Dubrovnik fleet became one of the largest in the world.
 Only the Spanish and the Dutch fleets were bigger.
 At the beginning of the 16th century, Palladius Foscus wrote that not one corner of Europe was too distant for the merchants of Dubrovnik, who had had over three hundred ships.

-From all the above it is obvious that in the 16th century Dubrovnik had one of the most powerful fleets in the world.
+From all noted previously it is obvious that in the 16th century Dubrovnik had one of the most powerful fleets in the world.
 In addition to numerous coastal vessels that sailed the Adriatic sea, Dubrovnik had huge transoceanic ships that sailed across the world and their seamen’s knowledge of the Atlantic ocean was exceptional.

-Thanks to their sailing qualities and accomplishments, our sailors gained an outstanding reputation at the time and were even spoken of by Shakespeare.This powerful fleet never had any invasive colonial tendencies nor goals like Spain, Portugal, France, Netherlands and England.
+Thanks to their sailing qualities and accomplishments, our sailors gained an outstanding reputation at the time.
+Even Shakespeare mentioned them in his verses.This powerful fleet never had any invasive colonial tendencies or goals like Spain, Portugal, France, Netherlands and England.
 It only had one interest – to profit from maritime transport.

-Spain, being the first to discoved America, took possession of the entire New World, with the Roman Pope’s blessing, thus becoming the most important Western European country and the ruler of the seas, controlling several coastal countries and territories.
+Spain, as the firs country which discover America, took possession of the entire New World, with the Roman Pope’s blessing.
+With that they became the most important Western European country and the ruler of the seas, controlling several coastal countries and territories.
 The Dubrovnik ships, under the command of the Spanish navy, were involved in Spanish expeditions and sea wars.
 Consequently, as the seamen from Dubrovnik were included in conquering the city of Corunna (1532), Algeria (1541), the expedition to Tunisia etc., it can be assumed that our seamen were among the first to arrive at the newly discovered territories, including the Americas.
 The Dubrovnik ships also took part in the battle of Levant in 1571, serving to the Spanish.

-Another distinguished seaman Vice Bune from the island of Lopud was highly respected by the Spanish king who had sent him to India as his emissary and even appointed him the Viceking of Mexico.
+Another distinguished seaman Vice Bune from the island of Lopud was highly respected by the Spanish king who sent him to India as his emissary and even appointed him the Viceking of Mexico.
 For such services, the Republic of Dubrovnik was granted special privileges regarding free sailing and trading.
-Some ten certified copies of these privileges are kept in the National Archives in Dubrovnik.
+Around ten certified copies of these privileges are saved in the National Archives in Dubrovnik.

 Other seamen from Dubrovnik who served under the Spanish command were treated with great honours and respect by the Spanish.
-Spain forbade other nations all trade in the New World, firmly guarding its newly acquired possessions in the West Indies or elswhere.
+Spain forbade other nations to trade in the New World, firmly guarding its newly acquired possessions in the West India or elsewhere.
 Only Spanish and Dubrovnik ships were allowed to visit Spanish properties and lands in the New World.
 In 1597 and 1588 captain Mateo Letiele from Dubrovnik sailed from Cadisco to India, modern day America.
 The document relating to these voyages was signed by Pavao Ivanov Malitia and Marko Petrov, both from Dubrovnik, situated in Cadisco at the time.

-In his book «Land of Silent People» St John mentioned ships from Dubrovnik, saying that sailors from Dubrovnik – known as the «Aragosy» – had been among the first to come to the San Francisco Bay.
-According to that, we can draw a conclusion that karaka ships from Dubrovnik, with as many as 140 crew members, sailed the seas, suffered damages or were destroyed by hurricanes, sailing along the undiscovered east coast, all the way to North America.
-Those who survived most probably swam ashore the unknown land and settled there.
+In his book «Land of Silent People» St John mentioned ships from Dubrovnik, saying that sailors from Dubrovnik – known as the «Aragosy» – were among the others the first who came to the San Francisco Bay.
+According to that, we can draw a conclusion that karaka ships from Dubrovnik, with approximately 140 crew members, sailed the seas, suffered damages or were destroyed by hurricanes, sailing along the undiscovered east coast, all the way to North America.
+Those who survived probably disembarked to the unknown land and settled there.

 There are documents from the 16th century reporting on several men from Dubrovnik who emigrated and settled in the newly discovered territories in America.
 In 1520 two brothers Mato and Dominiko Konkegjević emigrated from the island of Koločep and went to the West Indies (America) and lived there for more than thirty years.

-As the first Europeans arrived at modern day America, they met tribes which apparently belonged to the same race of Asian origins , their civilizations at different stages of development.
+As the first Europeans arrived at today’s America, they met tribes which apparently belonged to the same race of Asian origins , their civilisation at different stages of development.
 Among many native tribes that lived along the Atlantic Ocean coastline, there was one called Virginia.
-According to Ptolemai’s geography book «Apalchen» from 1598, the state of Virginia was named after this tribe.
-Explorers called all the native groups Indians because the geographers of the time believed India had been situated in the western Atlantic.
+According to Ptolemai’s geography book «Apalchen» from 1598, the state of Virginia was named like this tribe.
+Explorers called all the native groups Indians because the geographers of the time believed that India has been situated in the western Atlantic.

-In 1581 Sir Walter Raleigh appeared at the English Court.
-He rose rapidly in the favour of queen Elizabeth I and soon became famous for his engagement in the suppression of Irish rebellions.
+In 1581 Sir Walter Raleigh appeared at the English castle.
+Soon he became famous because of battles against Irish rebels.
 His dream was to found an English colony to match and oppose Spanish expansion in the New World.
-In order to do so, he asked for a permission from the queen for an expedition to North America to found English settlements.
+In order to do so, he asked for a permission of the queen for an expedition to North America to found English settlements.
 He was granted a royal charter by the queen authorizing him to explore and colonise any new territories.
 Sir Raleigh was not put in charge of the expedition.
 The first English expedition was led by Philip Adams and Arthur Barlow and they found a colony on the island of Roanoka in 1584 known as «Roanoka colony».
 The Indian tribes they found there were called Manteo and Wanchese.
 Reports from a book called «Voyages» state: « We saw children who had had the finest chestnut hue skin and brownish hair».
-Based on these first reports, Hawks concluded that the Europeans had most probably already been among the natives before the arrival of Adams and Barlow.
+Based on these first reports, Hawks concluded that the Europeans have probably already been there, before the arrival of Adams and Barlow.
 Other natives’ complexion was yellowish-brown, their faces flat, their hair thick and black like the Mongolians’.
 The natives explained as follows:

-«Twenty five years ago, in 1558, an unknown ship carrying white people was destroyed near Secotan… Some of the crew members were saved by the natives … After spending several weeks on Wocoton (Ocroake), they tried to sail on a fragile natives’ raft.
+«Twenty six years ago, in 1558, an unknown ship carrying white people was destroyed near Secotan… Some of the crew members were saved by the natives … After spending several weeks on Wocoton (Ocroake), they tried to sail on a fragile natives’ raft.
 Perhaps they died.
-Their boats were soon found aground on another island not far from Wocoton».
+Their boats were soon found stranded next another island not far from Wocoton».

-The natives reported of yet another wreck on shore from the shipwreck some six years previously and that could have been in 1564.
+The natives said about another wrack which was found on the coast; wounded in shipwreck some six years previously and that could have been in 1564.
 No one survived but the Indians.
 Two months later the expedition went back to England and took Manteo and Wanches with them.
-On arriving to England, the two of them were introduced at Court.
+On arriving to England, the two of them were introduced to the Queen Elisabeth.

 Another English expedition, which took Manteo and Wanches back home, reached the island of Roanoke on July 3rd, 1584..
 In the reports on this expedition the name «Croatan» showed up for the first time.
 It related to Manteo’s place of birth – an island by the same name.
 Indeed, some old maps marked an island called Croatoan lying between the Cookon horn and the Hatteras horn, the island of Ocracoke south of it.